 NPIs and classifications may be viewed on the NPPES Web site.
-The CMS Web site includes more information on Type 1 and Type 2 NPIs.
+The CMS (Centers for Medicare and Medicaid Services) Web site includes more information on Type 1 and Type 2 NPIs.

 Health care providers who are federally required to have an NPI are responsible for obtaining the appropriate certification for their NPI.